Ryii/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to prep for coding interviews! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode questions to prep for coding interviews :)